bahlo/arne.me/posts/automate-1-spotify-podcast-mirror/index.md

 To generate the `feed.xml`, we append the metadata of an episode to a simple TOML file.
-I wrote a small tool just for this, which you can find here: [toml-podcast](https://github.com/bahlo/toml-podcast).
+I wrote a small tool for this, which you can find here: [toml-podcast](https://github.com/bahlo/toml-podcast).
 After generating the `feed.xml`, we use the [AWS CLI](https://aws.amazon.com/cli) deploy it and the newly recorded episode to an AWS S3 bucket.